Clearing gives you the chance to study the course that's right for you at the university of your choice - and start in autumn 2020.

 If you haven't applied yet or your don't have a UCAS number - don’t worry!
 Get in touch and we'll help with your application.
 We'll ask you to send us a copy of your qualifications so we can confirm that you meet our entry requirements.
 Our Clearing team will review your application and we'll let you know our decision about your application by email.

 You can apply to most of our courses if you're an international student.
-When you get in touch, just tell us that you're an international student and you need a Tier 4 Visa to study in the UK.
+When you get in touch, just tell us that you're an international student and you need a Student route (formerly tier 4) visa to study in the UK.

 If you haven't applied through UCAS yet then you'll need to complete our online application form.